 Leavenworth Washington Christmas festivities span several months.

-The lights start on Thanksgiving weekend, the same time Christkindlmarkt kicks off.
-Other themed activities continue through December, there’s a winter carnival in January, and the lights are taken down in February.
+Other themed activities continue through December, there’s a winter carnival in January, and the holiday lights are taken down in February.

-To ease overcrowding in town, Leavenworth no longer hosts a lighting ceremony.
+To ease overcrowding in town, Leavenworth no longer hosts the Christmas lighting festival.
 Instead, you can visit the Bavarian village anytime from late November to February to see the magical town lit up, all the time.

 What is Krampusnacht?